 Immunisation rates increased slowly.
 In the mid-1920s around 15% of schoolchildren were vaccinated.
 This increased to about 33% in the late 1920s.
 In the 1950s a target rate of 70% for the diphtheria vaccine proved hard to reach.

 In 2018 the national immunisation schedule covered the following diseases: rotavirus, diphtheria, tetanus, whooping cough, polio, hepatitis B, haemophilus influenza type B, pneumococcal disease, measles, mumps, rubella and human papillomavirus (girls only).
-Fully immunised boys would receive a total of 12 vaccinations, and girls 13.
+Fully immunised boys received a total of 12 vaccinations, and girls 13.
 Protection against some of the diseases were combined in a single vaccine, which reduced the number of jabs.
-The schedule was reviewed every two years.
+The schedule is reviewed every two years.

 From its inception in 1907 Plunket emphasised infant nutrition.
-When the School Dental Service was established in 1919, and after the Department of Public Health assumed responsibility for the School Medical Service in 1921, close attention was also paid to child nutrition.
-From 1937 to 1967 providing free milk for schoolchildren was the department’s key nutritional initiative.
+Once the School Dental Service was established in 1919 and the Department of Public Health assumed responsibility for the School Medical Service in 1921, close attention was also paid to child nutrition.
+From 1937 to 1967 free milk for schoolchildren was the department’s key nutritional initiative.

 The appointment of a nutritional officer (Dr Muriel Bell) by the department in 1940 signalled a broader focus on the nutritional health of the whole population.
 Bell had researched the eating habits of workers and Māori communities for the Medical Research Council in the late 1930s.

-Other initiatives included banning the sale of unpasteurised raw milk in 1953 and investigations into cholesterol and heart disease in the 1950s.
+Other initiatives included banning the sale of unpasteurised raw milk in 1953 and investigating links between cholesterol and heart disease in the 1950s.
 Emphasis on increased consumption of fruit and vegetables, and less sugar, fat and meat, was ongoing.

 Hygiene and morality

-From the 1920s school children participated in the daily ‘toothbrush drill’, which involved brushing, rinsing and spitting in group formation, overseen by a teacher.
-In 1921 School Medical Officer Dr Elizabeth Gunn inspected Stratford District High School and discovered many of the boys masturbated on school grounds.
+From the 1920s schoolchildren participated in a daily ‘toothbrush drill’, which involved brushing, rinsing and spitting in group formation, overseen by a teacher.
+In 1921 School Medical Officer Dr Elizabeth Gunn inspected Stratford District High School and discovered that many of the boys masturbated on school grounds.
 She blamed the ‘listless, inattentive, and perverted’1 behaviour of the boys on the school’s failure to maintain the toothbrush drill.

 Fluoride is added to some public water supplies to reduce dental decay.
 The Department of Health first conducted fluoride trials in Hastings in 1953.
-In 1978, 54% of New Zealand communities had fluoridated water; by 2016 it was 58%.
+By 1978, 54% of New Zealand communities had fluoridated water; by 2016, the figure was 58%.
 Christchurch and New Plymouth were the only major cities without fluoridated water.
-A 2009 survey found that children living in fluoridated areas had 40% less severe tooth decay than children in areas without.
+A 2009 survey found that children living in fluoridated areas had 40% less severe tooth decay than children in unfluoridated areas.

+Fluoridation illustrates how public health measures are often politicised and fiercely contested on ideological and philosophical grounds.
 Some people have argued that fluoridation of water supplies breaches individual rights and limits choices.
 In 1980 the Human Rights Commission ruled that it did not contravene human rights.
 In the 2010s there were further legal challenges to the fluoridation of water supplies.
 Consumer advocacy group, New Health New Zealand Inc., claimed in 2014 that fluoridation of water breached the right to refuse medical treatment under the Bill of Rights Act.
 They argued that fluoridation was a form of medical treatment that should not be compulsory.
 They also challenged the right of the South Taranaki District Council to add fluoride to the water supplies of Patea and Waverley.
-After decisions in the High Court and the Court of Appeal, their challenges to fluoridation went to the Supreme Court in 2018 where a majority of judges, sometimes for different reasons, dismissed these claims.
+In 2018 these cases reached the Supreme Court, where a majority of judges, sometimes for different reasons, dismissed them.

-While the Department of Health issued warnings about smoking and cancer in the 1950s, a focus on polio epidemics meant tobacco control did not start until the 1960s.
+While the Department of Health issued warnings about smoking and cancer in the 1950s, a focus on polio epidemics meant tobacco policy measures did not properly start until the 1960s.
 Cigarette advertisements were banned on television and radio in 1963, and on billboards and cinema screens in 1973.
+Health warnings on cigarette packets were introduced in 1974 and there were significant increases in tobacco taxes during the 1980s.
+The Smoke-free Environments Act 1990 restricted smoking in workplaces and public places.
+There have been subsequent tobacco control measures, including further tax increases, smoking bans in bars and restaurants, pictorial warnings on packets, and a ban on the display of cigarettes in shops.

 Hard to ignore